 Atwater’s Cafeteria was a mainstay in the African-American community, serving up southern-style food for breakfast, lunch and dinner for more than three generations.
-We all remember the fresh squeezed lemonade, homemade biscuits, fresh vegetables and we can’t forget the peach cobbler.
+We all remember the fresh-squeezed lemonade, homemade biscuits, fresh vegetables and we can’t forget the peach cobbler.

 Atwater’s quickly became a favorite eating place in the community, and on any given day you would find both black and white customers.
 It was also a gathering place for community leaders, ministers and local elected officials could always be seen there.
-It was a meeting place for civic organization and church groups.
+It was a meeting place for civic organizations and church groups.

 In the 1980s U.S. Senator Bob Graham campaigned there while running for governor.
 Don McRae, Goliath Davis and some of “St. Pete’s finest” police officers could be spotted having lunch there on almost any day of the week.

 I would frequently meet my friend and mentor, Cleveland Johnson, for breakfast and if I needed to discuss an issue with Bishop John Copeland, chances are I would see him at Atwater’s.

 The Harlem Restaurant and Grill was opened in 1952 by Wilbert and Annie Wright.
 Located on Fairfield Avenue and 22nd Street South, it was the precursor to Atwater’s Cafeteria.
 Elzo “Deac” Atwater Sr. bought the Harlem in 1964 and sold it in 1985.
 In 1977, he purchased Robert’s Restaurant at 895 22nd Ave.
 S, changing the name to Atwater’s.

 For the next 25 years, Elzo and Mattie Atwater ran the cafeteria with the help of their nine children.
 In 1981, Elzo Sr. opened his second restaurant, the 65-seat Harlem Cafeteria at 963 22nd St. S.